ritza-co/abbey/2023-11 - IAM Terraform article/article_v2_Reduction.md

 ## Introduction

-This article explains how to use Terraform to manage user access to a database in AWS.
+This article explains how to set up Terraform to manage user access to a database in AWS.
 First we'll look at managing access directly in AWS, then how to use Terraform to do the same thing.

 The practice of access governance has become increasingly important over the last decade.
 Privacy laws are becoming more stringent.
 Businesses are running more of their infrastructure on the cloud, distributed worldwide.
 The moral, reputational, legal, and financial costs of exposing customer data are massive.
 Using Terraform to configure, encapsulate, limit, and audit access to your resources can help with this challenge.

+## Prerequisites

+To follow this tutorial, you'll need:

+- An AWS account.
+Free tier is fine.
+If you don't have an account, sign up [here](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html?.nc2=h_ct&src=header_signup).
+AWS DynamoDB is always free to store 25 GB.
+Completing this tutorial will cost you no AWS fees.
+- Docker, version 20 or greater.
+Docker allows you to run all commands in this tutorial, whether you're on Windows, Mac, or Linux.
+You're welcome to run commands directly on your machine instead, if you can handle differences that may occur.
+- Git and a GitHub account.

-### A few definitions
+## A few definitions

 Below are AWS access management concepts that are used throughout this tutorial.